This Island Earth

-Plot
+Plot summary

 Physicist and leading atomic scientist Dr. Cal Meacham is flying to his laboratory in a loaned Lockheed T-33 Shooting Star.
 Just before landing, the jet's engine fails, but he is saved from crashing by a mysterious green glow that surrounds his aircraft.

 Back at his laboratory, Meacham discovers that an unusual substitute for the electronic condensers that he had ordered has been delivered from a mysterious source.
 Intrigued that the condensers appear to be made from an unknown and almost indestructible material, he later orders instructions and parts to build a complex device called an "interocitor".
 Neither Meacham nor his assistant, Joe Wilson, have heard of such a device, but they immediately begin its construction.
 When they finish, a mysterious man named Exeter appears on the interocitor's screen and informs Meacham that he has passed a test.
 His ability to build the interocitor demonstrates that he is gifted enough to be part of Exeter's special research project.
-Exeter triggers a beam which causes the interocitor to self-destruct.
+As Exeter is demonstrating the interociter's destructive power, Meacham yanks out its power cord and the machine self-destructs.

 Despite his reservations, Meacham remains intrigued and is picked up at the fog-shrouded airport by an unmanned, computer-controlled Douglas DC-3 aircraft with no windows.
 Landing in a remote area of Georgia, he finds an international group of top atomic scientists already present, including an old flame, Dr. Ruth Adams.
 Cal is confused by Ruth's failure to recognize him and becomes suspicious of Exeter and his assistant Brack.
 Believing that they are not being monitored, Adams and a third scientist, Steve Carlson, share their suspicions with Meacham.